CERT-Polska/ursadb/docs/limits.md

 ## Soft limits

+- Disk space - 70% or 140% of collection size.
+- RAM (querying) - `max(8 * dataset.number_of_files for each dataset) bytes`.
+- RAM (compacting) - `4GiB` per operation by default (can run multiple at once).
+- RAM (indexing) - assume `4GiB` when indexing in small (<1000 files) batches.
+- CPU and time - a lot, but still faster than running Yara directly.
+- Others - may open many files at once, but usually under 100.

+For more detailed calculations, read below.

 **Disk space**

 See documentation about [index types](./indextypes.md).
-In our collections , combined size of all indexes except `hash4` is about 70% of indexed files, and `hash4` index takes another 70% if used.
+In our collections, combined size of all indexes except `hash4` is about 70% of indexed files, and `hash4` index takes another 70% if used.
 For example, 630 GiB of indexed malware, resulted in the following indexes: